Why we need the Good Business Charter

 Businesses and charities self-certify to the Good Business Charter through the website but will be expected to submit relevant documentation as proof of compliance.
 The GBC will attempt to rigorously uphold its standards and work closely with partners to ensure appropriate monitoring and enforcement.

 The GBC does not seek to judge the ‘morality’ of the type of business, as long as they are operating within UK law.
-All organisations (with over 10 employees) are eligible for GBC accreditation irrespective of their line of business.
+All organisations are eligible for GBC accreditation irrespective of their line of business.
 In exceptional circumstances, the GBC’s Ethics Committee will review applications which meet the 10 Charter criteria but may nonetheless not warrant accreditation.

 Good Business Charter